Ghost-D18/HomeBridge-Plugin-D-Link-DSP-W215/README.md

 ## Cons

-- The plugin is not optmized at 100%, in fact it has some "problem".
---**The device must be configurated with token and not PIN** follow the guide on https://github.com/Garfonso/dlinkWebSocketClient, but with this configuration, you can control it through the official app.
+- The plugin is not optmized at 100%, in fact it has some "problem". **The device must be configurated with token and not PIN** follow the guide on https://github.com/Garfonso/dlinkWebSocketClient, but with this configuration, you can control it through the official app.

 - You may not able to configure the smar plug correctly, in that case go the git linked and view some missing steps.
 In other case, get a little help by GPT (I was able to tell it to create a plugin, so you can resolve these problem I think).